Pharmacist Independent Prescribing

 - Effective communication both with patients and carers and within the health care team, demonstrating good record keeping skills.

-- Case-based scenarios are employed within the teaching allow students to address real-life challenges within prescribing practice and support each other during the course.
+- Case-based scenarios employed within the teaching allow students to address real-life challenges within prescribing practice and support each other during the course.
 The range of case-based scenarios ensure that the principles of equality and diversity amongst our patient population are considered, whilst also ensuring that they are inclusive of participant backgrounds.

 Skills gained for the workplace, technical skills or academic skills